We're not just a Merchant

 Period Game Demonstrations

-In addition to our unique products we provide a great deal of
+In addition to our unique line of historic games we provide a great deal of

 free entertainment to your visitors.